0x4445565A/0x4445565A.github.io/projects/2023-06-18-compression.md

 I have been working through the analogue version of the [Rust Programming Book](https://doc.rust-lang.org/book/) in addition to some online courses.
 I decided it was time for me to stress test my understanding of Rust.

 ## Order of Operations
-I knew how roughly how I wanted to approach the projects iterations.
+I knew roughly how I wanted to approach the projects iterations.
 This was my approach...
   - Compress a string using GZIP
   - Compress STDIN using GZIP
   - Decompress from STDIN using GZIP